 Generally, it’s essential that consumer businesses ensure connected products’ security if both the businesses and their customers are to reap benefits from these products.
 This can be accomplished through multiple efforts, including:

-Many restaurants, retailers, and other consumer-facing businesses are racing to stay ahead of the mobile payment trend.
-Thirty percent of executives in our survey highlighted customer experience as a top strategic priority for their organization, and for many, investing in mobile payment technology is a key part of that initiative.
+Many restaurants, retailers and other consumer-facing businesses are racing to stay ahead of the mobile payment trend.
+Thirty percent of executives in our survey highlighted customer experience as a top strategic priority for their organisation and for many, investing in mobile payment technology is a key part of that initiative.
 Indeed, three in ten executives cited mobile payments as a top technology initiative.

 The constant evolution of payment technology requires perpetual cyber vigilance.
 The long-awaited roll-out of EMV chip technology, for example, was one win in the battle against cybercrime and fraud.
 However, businesses should not feel a false sense of security.
 Ultimately, ploys such as EMV “chip-and-PIN” technology will likely not eradicate payment fraud, but simply shift the type of fraud that occurs as cyber criminals look to exploit new weaknesses.